 - Activates valves to maintain required amounts of water in boilers, to adjust supplies of combustion air, and to control the flow of fuel into burners.

 - Monitors boiler water, chemical, and fuel levels, and makes adjustments to maintain required levels.

 - Observes and interprets readings on gauges, meters, and charts registering various aspects of boiler operation to ensure that boilers are operating properly.

 - Tests boiler water quality or arranges for testing and takes necessary corrective action, such as adding chemicals to prevent corrosion and harmful deposits.

 - Analyzes problems and takes appropriate action to ensure continuous and reliable operation of equipment and systems.

-- Operates or tends stationary engines, boilers, and auxiliary equipment such as pumps, compressors, and air-conditioning equipment, to supply and maintain steam or heat for buildings, marine vessels, or pneumatic tools.
+- Operates or tends stationary engines, boilers, and auxiliary equipment, such as pumps, compressors, or air-conditioning equipment, to supply and maintain steam or heat for buildings, marine vessels, or pneumatic tools.

 - Adjusts controls and/or valves on equipment to provide power, and to regulate and set operations of system or industrial processes.